PeteJames21/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Import in `hbtn_0c_0 database` [this](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/272/temperatures.sql) table dump:
 - Write a script that displays the average temperature (Fahrenheit) by city ordered by temperature (descending).

+## 102-top_city.sql
+Import in hbtn_0c_0 database the same table dump as Temperatures #0
+- Write a script that displays the top 3 of cities temperature during July and August ordered by temperature (descending)

 ## 103-max_state.sql
 Import in hbtn_0c_0 database the same table dump as in Temperatures #0).
 - Write a script that displays the max temperature of each state (ordered by State name).